NBISweden/development-guidelines/README.md

 to do that when you changed the code, didn't you?).

-Once the feature is finished, it is merged back into the main development branch, and its feature branch is deleted.
+Once the feature is finished, it is merged back into the main development branch and its feature branch is deleted.
 In larger project (more than a single developer), new features should be implemented in feature branches and undergo review before merging (see below).
 This may be highly beneficial for small projects too, obviously (do this!).